sponiro/gradle-nar-plugin/README.md

 If it does not exist it will add it to the build.

 ### Nar Task
-It adds a new preconfigured task of type Nar named `nar` to the project.
+The plugin adds a new preconfigured task of type Nar named `nar` to the project.
-The Nar task extends the Jar class and can be modifiedas such.
+The Nar class extends Jar and can be modified as such.
-The task is configured to add all runtime dependencies to the archive.
+The task is configured to add all runtime dependencies and the jar archive itself to the nar archive.
-Also the jar, from the output of the `jar` task, is added to the archive.

 ### Nar Parent
 Nar archives can have a parent nar.
 The parent is optional and there can be at maximum one parent.
 The parent relationship is added to the manifest.
 To tell the plugin to add a parent you have to add a nar dependency to the nar configuration.
-The nar configuration is added by the plugin.
+The nar configuration is created by the plugin.
 Add the parent nar like this:

 ```groovy
 dependencies {